 Flesh-Eating Disease from Unwashed Underwear (Analysis)

 NOT TRUE, fortunately.
-The so-called "flesh-eating disease" known to doctors as necrotizing fasciitis can't be contracted by putting on unwashed undergarments.
-It's a severe infection of the skin and underlying soft tissues caused by certain types of bacteria mainly group A streptococcus (better known as the cause of strep throat) which enter the body through cuts, burns, or open sores.Though exposure to these bacteria is possible through direct contact with people who are already infected, group A streptococcus is not typically transmitted via inanimate objects such as articles of clothing (see CDC factsheet).
+The so-called "flesh-eating disease" known to doctors as necrotizing fasciitis cannot be contracted by putting on unwashed undergarments.
+Necrotizing fasciitis is a severe infection of the skin and underlying soft tissues caused by certain types of bacteria mainly group A streptococcus (better known as the cause of strep throat) which enter the body through cuts, burns, or open sores.Though exposure to these bacteria is possible through direct contact with people who are already infected, group A streptococcus is not typically transmitted via inanimate objects such as articles of clothing (see CDC factsheet).

 If parts of the text sound familiar, that's because they were paraphrased from a similar forwarded message circulating since 2003 which claims a woman traveling in South America became infected with parasites after wearing a damp bra.